Kmek/Portfolio/index.md

 ### [GrabCAD](grabcad)

-(Not code on GitHub) Some of my 3D models made with Autodesk Inventor Pro.
+(Not code on GitHub) Some of my 3D models, made with Autodesk Inventor Pro.

 ---